izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 }
 {% endhighlight %}

-With `AnimatableVector` you have now complete freedom in building animatable shapes and views.
-One of the most handy use case is probably the creation of various animatable charts, so let me demonstrate it here as well.
+With `AnimatableVector` you have now complete freedom in building animated shapes and views.
+One of the handiest use cases is probably the creation of various animated charts, so let me demonstrate it here as well.

-I present you my implementation of `AnimatableGraph` that plots the values either as a chart line or whole area below it.
-As you can see, the chart values (here named as `controlPoints`) are stored and passed as `AnimatableVector`
+I present to you my implementation of `AnimatableGraph` that plots the values either as a chart line or whole area below it.
+As you can see, the chart values (here named as `controlPoints`) are stored and passed as `AnimatableVector`.

 {% highlight swift %}
 struct AnimatableGraph: Shape {